 The remote management tool enables sysadmins to remotely run and manage Windows Server, Windows PCs, and PowerShell commands or access full PowerShell sessions on Windows and Linux.

 A computer must have Windows Remote Management (WinRM) tool, and Remote Server Administration Tools Active Directory PowerShell module downloaded to use the remote management tool.

 The Filter parameter in PowerShell helps sysadmins to apply filters and find what they’re looking for.

 NetBeans is another popular open-source IDE, which helps sysadmins to quickly and easily develop desktop, mobile, and web applications.
 Some of the key features of it include fast code editing, code generating, code tips, a GUI builder, debugging tools etc.

 WSL is a new feature in Windows 10 that helps the developers who build web apps or work on open source projects to run native Linux command-line tools directly on Windows.

-The sysadmins can use Bash, common Linux tools (sed, awk, etc.) and other Linux-first tools including Ruby and Python for using toolchain on Windows.
-It also enables the Windows users to run real Ubuntu realspace.
+The sysadmins can use Bash, common Linux tools (sed, awk, etc.), and other Linux-first tools including Ruby and Python for using toolchain on Windows.
+It also enables Windows users to run real Ubuntu realspace.

 It can synchronize with local clients running OS X, Windows, and Linux distributions.